-We love beautiful fabrics which are pleasant and soft on the skin and turn clothes into little luxuries.
-We hope these care instructions will help you take care of your favourite clothes, and that they will last for years to come.
-If you have any questions about how to take care of your product, don’t hesitate to contact us.
+We love high-quality fabrics which are pleasant and soft on the skin and which bring joy to dressing up.
+We hope that these care instructions will help you take the best care of your beloved Uhana gems, making them last for years to come.
+If you have any doubts in taking care of your product, don’t hesitate to contact us at email@example.com.

 Choose a gentle detergent without bleach and enzymes for wool, silk and other delicate wash requiring materials.
 Clothes with silk, lyocell or wool should not be soaked in water for too long.
 Follow the given care instructions and wash temperatures.

 Before washing we recommend closing the zippers and buttons, tying the laces and checking that pockets are empty.

 Clothes with natural fibres should be dried inside, protected from sunlight that may fade the colors.

 Silk | This luxuriously soft and breathable material is cool in the summer and warm in the winter due to its heat transfer abilities.
 If the garment doesn’t have any stains or odour, it’s usually enough to just air it out.
 However, if the clothing is worn often, it should be washed regularly.
 We recommend machine washing with 30 degree and hand wash setting or a very delicate hand wash.
 Dry clothes hanging and iron while still damp, preferably with a garment steamer or with an iron using low heat setting.

 Devoré | We recommend taking care of your viscose polyamide blend (Devoré) items the same way as silk.
 If the garment doesn’t have any stains or odour, it’s usually enough to just air it out.
 However, if the clothing is worn often, it should be washed regularly.
 We recommend machine washing with 30 degree and hand wash setting or a very delicate wash by hands.
 Dry clothes hanging and iron while still damp, preferably with a garment steamer or with an iron using low heat setting.